git/git.github.io/SoC-2019-Ideas.md

 **Students**: Please consider these ideas as starting points for generating proposals.
 We are also more than happy to receive proposals for other ideas related to Git.
+Read the note below about refactoring projects versus projects that implement new features though.

 ### Unify ref-filter formats with other `--pretty` formats